Little-Known Differences Between CT Scans and MRIs That Could Save You Time

 Choose an MRI if:

-• Your doctor needs to examine soft tissues such as muscles, ligaments, or the brain.
+• Your doctor needs to examine soft tissues, such as muscles, ligaments, or the brain.

 • You have a spinal cord or joint injury.

-The Future of Medical Imaging: Are Hybrid Techniques an Option?
+The Future of Medical Imaging: Hybrid Techniques

 When Are Hybrid Imaging Techniques Used?